wtprince/tizen-docs/docs/application/native/guides/multimedia/media-muxing.md

    }
    ```

-2. After you have finished work with the media demuxer, reset the media demuxer and destroy the handle by using the `mediademuxer_unprepare()` and `mediademuxer_destroy()` functions.The media demuxer state changes to `MEDIADEMUXER_STATE_NONE`.
+2. After you have finished work with the media demuxer, reset the media demuxer and destroy the handle by using the `mediademuxer_unprepare()` and `mediademuxer_destroy()` functions.

+    The media demuxer state changes to `MEDIADEMUXER_STATE_NONE`.

     ```
     ret = mediademuxer_unprepare(demuxer);